ThaiThiYenNhiBA/SSPS/README.md

 # ssps
-Student Smart Printing Service for HCMUT students
+Student Smart Printing Service for SIU students

 ## ✋Introduction
 The university is intent to build a Student Smart Printing Service (HCMUT_SSPS) for serving